Table of Contents

 Whether you participate in affiliate marketing as a merchant or an affiliate, there are many advantages when compared to other types of marketing.
 One of the biggest draws is the amount of control and flexibility available.

-Affiliate links and banner ads are often used in informative, appealing, and engaging ways that are actually useful to users, such as through video tutorials or product reviews:
+Affiliate links and banner ads are often used in informative, appealing, and engaging ways.
+The aims is to make the content (and the associated product or service actually useful to users, such as through video tutorials or product reviews:

 How Affiliate Marketing Programs Work

-When you sign up for an affiliate marketing program, you’re issued a unique ID and a trackable URL to use in your content promoting the merchant’s product(s).
+When an affiliate partner signs up for an affiliate marketing program, they’re issued a unique ID and a trackable URL to use in their promotional content.
 When a user clicks on your affiliate link or banner ad, it adds a cookie to the user’s browser.

 If you click on an affiliate link or ad, you might notice the referral code or identifier within the URL.
 Generally, the link looks longer than it would if you were to visit the merchant’s page directly: